 A: Sundance London films are a selection of the best of Sundance, you’re going to love them!

 Q: What if the films I want to see are sold out?
 Can I get a refund?

-A: By booking any of the film packages you will be given a 48hr booking period when the film titles are announced.
+A: By booking any of the film packages you will be given a 48hr booking period when the film titles are announced Monday 24 March.
 You will of course be informed of the titles and the booking period in advance.
-Each title will play multiple times over the three day period to optimise your chances of getting to see just what you want.
+Titles will play multiple times over the three day period to optimise your chances of getting to see just what you want.